-"We're twenty minutes early," Jessie said.
+“We’re twenty minutes early,” Jessie replied with irritation.
 She had no idea how to handle this infatuation that seemed to make Carrie contrary to everything she said.
-She picked up a picture of the guy on paper Carrie had printed from the Net.
-"I can't see his face," she said.
+She picked up a picture of the guy that Carrie had printed from the Net.
+“I can’t see his face,” she said.
 It was fuzzy like a picture from a store surveillance camera.

 Carrie jumped up.
 “There he is!”

-Zamel rose inching above the meshing top stair of the escalator.
-He was six inches shorter than Carrie, built like he was prepubescent, but he wore adult clothes–a black short sleeve shirt, Sansabelt tan slacks, and white running shoes.
-His black hair shined, his white teeth gleamed when he smiled in contrast to his dark skin.
+Zamel rose inch by inch above the meshing top stair of the escalator.
+He was six inches shorter than Carrie and built like he was prepubescent, but he wore adult clothes—a black short-sleeved shirt, tan Sansabelt slacks, and white running shoes.
+His black hair shined, his white teeth gleamed when he smiled, contrasting with his dark skin.
 Carrie ran and took his hand but he glanced at Jessie and then, gently and shyly, pulled his hand away.
-Jessie wasn't ready to acknowledge him yet and she remained impassive; still he nodded to her as he and Carrie approached.
+Jessie wasn’t ready to acknowledge him yet and remained impassive; still, he nodded to her as he and Carrie approached.

-Zamel pulled out a chair for Carrie and then stood before Jessie, who was almost at eye level with him while sitting, and stared at him relentlessly
+Zamel pulled out a chair for Carrie and then stood before Jessie, who was almost at eye level with him while sitting, and staring at him relentlessly.

 “It is a pleasure to meet you,” Zamel said.

-"Carrie has told me all about you.
-You are like mother to her."
+“Carrie has told me all about you.
+You are like a mother to her.”